eggvoice/eggvoice.github.io/index.md

 ### Methods and Techniques

-My focus has been on processing aerial images, particularly image segmentation.
+My focus has been on processing aerial images, and particularly, I'd love to talk about image segmentation below.
 Since the last post, we have decided to use K-means clustering due to its simplicity.
 Our image segmentation method involves several steps:

 1. **Calculate NDVI**: Compute the NDVI pixel by pixel.
 2. **Quickshift Segmentation**: Use the quickshift method from scikit-image to group similar pixels into larger segments.